Security and Isolation

 Tool Types

-All tool types (http, external, grpc, webhook-callback) flow through the governed runtime pipeline, so policy enforcement, retry, auth injection, and error handling behave identically regardless of transport.
-See Tools and Isolation for type details.
+All tool types (http, external, grpc, webhook-callback, mcp, cli, wasm) flow through the governed runtime pipeline, so policy enforcement, retry, timeout, and error handling behave identically regardless of transport.
+See Tools for type details.

 gRPC TLS